When Is a Minor Injury Not a Minor Injury?

 What Is an Injury?

 Let’s start with the fundamentals of diagnosis to help you get started.
 When we talk about wounds, we are talking about any kind of physical harm that can happen to your body as a result of slips, falls, accidents, and any other trauma that results in bruising, disfigurement, or loss of mobility.
 Of course, that is an extremely general definition that we are starting with.
-That is why, to properly define and classify and categorise them into more distinct categories to better understand their severity and the potential treatment options available.
+That is why, to properly define, classify and categorise them into more distinct categories to better understand their severity and the potential treatment options available.

 Acute vs Chronic Injuries